-A CWPP is a document that defines the risk from wildfires in an identified area, identifies measures necessary to mitigate those risks and outlines a plan of action to implement the measures.
+A CWPP is a document that defines the threat to human life, property and critical infrastructure from wildfires in an identified area, identifies measures necessary to mitigate those threats and outlines a plan of action to implement the measures.
 CWPPs incorporate key details of the MFLNRO Fire Management Plans and Five Year Fuel Treatment Plan (if available).
 For details on required elements of a CWPP, see Appendix 1.